AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/LineNode.md

 • `set` **endArrowHeadType**(`type`): `void`

-The setter creates a default stroke for the line when there are no strokes on the line, and updates the arrowhead on only the first stroke of the line.
+The setter sets a default stroke on the line if it did not have one.

 #### Parameters